nutanix-japan/Karbon_Monitoring_Logging_Material/docs/logging/logging.md

     #   $ helm test elasticsearch
     ```

-5. Wait for the command to execute and check logs to make sure all your
-    elasticsearch resrouces are running
+5. Wait for the command to execute and check logs to make sure all your elasticsearch resources are running

     ```bash
     # to check events